So glad you popped over. Southerners are always popping in on their neighbors and I love that.

 Well, actually, beyond the eggs it still looks like this.
 I haven’t figured out my “summer” vignette. 🙂

 Next, is the dinning room.
 This room was probably the first room to go through the transformation process.
 Transforming your home into your own design is the most fun part about owning your own house.
-You may also want to change your mortgage to suit your house and financial needs, you can have a look at mortgage comparison sites to get the best deal for you.
 Then you can make your house your own and by that I mean, hunt down bargains, paint or refinish and make beautiful.
 Basically refresh, re-imagine and up-cycle items to redecorate on a tight budget.
 That’s the way it goes around here.

 And actually these are the first photos I’ve shared of the newly refinished table.
 It’s really not that new, I did it last fall.
 But either way, first looks are always good.
 I’ll be sure to share the how-to’s soon.